-As a part of your delivery of quality visitor experiences you need to demonstrate how you consider visitors' special and specific needs and recognises the needs of a diverse community.
-This can include, but is not limited, to cultural, language, physical, intellectual, dietary and other specific needs e.g. groups, special interest, LGBTQ etc.
+As a part of your delivery of quality customer experiences you need to demonstrate how you consider their special and specific needs and recognise the needs of a diverse community.
+This can include, but is not limited to, cultural, language, physical, intellectual, dietary, and other specific needs e.g., groups, special interest, LGBTQ, etc.

-Provide examples of how you catered for customers with specific needs, explain the outcome or successes.
-A case study would be beneficial here also.
+Provide examples of how you catered for customers with specific needs and explain the outcome or successes.
+A case study would be beneficial here.